ClickHouse/JSONBench/README.md

 ## Goals

 The goal is to advance the possibilities of data analytics on semistructured data.
-This benchmark is influenced by **[ClickBench](https://github.com/ClickHouse/ClickBench)** which was published in 2022 and has helped in improving performance, capabilities, and stability of many analytic databases.
+This benchmark is influenced by **[ClickBench](https://github.com/ClickHouse/ClickBench)** which was published in 2022 and has helped in improving performance, capabilities, and stability of many analytics databases.
-We would like to see comparable influence from **JSONBench**.
+We would like to see **JSONBench** having a similar impact on the community.

 ## Limitations

-The benchmark focuses on data analytics queries rather than search, single-value retrieval, or mutating operations.
+The benchmark focuses on data analytics queries over JSON documents rather than single-value retrieval or data modification operations.
 The benchmark does not record data loading times.
 While it was one of the initial goals, many systems require a finicky multi-step data preparation process, which makes them difficult to compare.